-On 14 May, Dr. Sudarmanto Budi Nugroho, a research manager in the City Task Force at IGES, received the 2019 International Activity Cooperation Award from the Japan Society of Civil Engineers (JSCE).
+On 14 May, Dr. Sudarmanto Budi Nugroho, a research manager in the City Task Force at IGES, received the 2019 International Outstanding Collaboration Award from the Japan Society of Civil Engineers (JSCE).
 The award recognises promising non-Japanese citizens who have “made contributions to the progress and development of civil engineering and/or infrastructure improvement in Japan or other countries, through the exchange and collaboration with Japan”.
 The accomplishments for which Dr. Nugroho was selected for the award are as follows:

 - Served as Lead Author for the IPCC Sixth Assessment Report, Working Group III (mitigation), Chapter 10 - Transport.

 - Contributed to sustainable urban development of Indonesian cities (Batam, Bandung, Semarang, Bali, and Bogor) through international cooperation projects, in particular a city-to-city collaboration scheme with cities in Japan (Yokohama, Kawasaki, Toyama).